 At The University of Texas at Arlington, taking attendance is not required.
 Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I have established the following attendance policy:

-Attendance is required and will be recorded daily.
+As the instructor of this section, I have established the following attendance policy: Attendance is required and will be recorded daily.
 Students are expected to attend all scheduled classes, labs, and events as instructed.
 You are encouraged to inform the instructor of the reason of your absence (if possible, to do so before the start of the class to be missed).

-Students who miss class due to emergency, family issues, or sickness (doctor's appointment, injury, death, etc.) should provide correspondence from their health care providers, their doctor, or the Office of Student Affairs at UTA.
+Absence = 1 point Students who miss class due to emergency, family issues, or sickness (doctor's appointment, injury, death, etc.) should provide correspondence from their health care providers, their doctor, or the Office of Student Affairs at UTA.
 It is the student's responsibility to keep all correspondence until the end of the term and to provide a copy to the instructor.
 Determination of excused or unexcused is at the discretion of the instructor.

-It will be the student's responsibility to acquire missed assignments, information, etc. from the teacher or classmates upon any given day of absence.

-Unexcused absences over 2 will result in a reduction or your final class grade by 10%.
+Tardy Free points before your grade goes down? = .25 point It will be the student's responsibility to acquire missed assignments, information, etc. from the teacher or classmates upon any given day of absence. = 2.75 points Unexcused absences over 2 will result in a reduction or your final class grade by 10% .
 With each additional unexcused absence, the final class grade will drop an additional 10%.
 A tardy is any unexcused class time between 1-15 minutes.
 Whereafter you will be counted as absent.
 This includes being late to class, late from class breaks, or leaving early.